hololinked-dev/vps-kubernetes-cluster/README.md

 # Self Managed Kubernetes in a Datacentre (VPS or Bare Metal)

 Template repository that helps to autosetup VPS(-es) or nodes with Kubernetes.
-Intended for porting the installation from one cloud provider to another, getting started with fullstack applications faster and automating the whole setup while doing so.
+Intended for getting started with fullstack applications faster, porting the installation from one cloud provider to another and automating the whole setup while doing so.

 The following components can be installed:
 - public facing load balancer
 - kubernetes dashboard
 - letsencrypt for SSL certificates
-- plausible analytics (with databases)
+- plausible analytics
 - email server (mailcow) (outside kubernetes - intended to be used in a separate node/machine)
 - authentication manager (keycloak) (TODO)
 - database (postgres or mongo) (TODO)
 - docker registry (harbor) (TODO)
 - helm charts for deploying custom applications by modifying image name, tags and environment variables
-- skaffold for local development with file sync and deployment

 ## Setup